 Chemicals are a vital part of our daily life.
-They provide society with a wide range of benefits, particularly increased agricultural and industrial productivity and improvements in the control of disease.
-On the other hand chemicals have the potential to cause considerable health and environmental problems throughout their life cycle, from production through to disposal, if they are not appropriately managed.
+They provide society with a wide range of benefits, particularly increased industrial and agricultural productivity and improvements in the control of disease.
+On the other hand, some chemicals have the potential to cause considerable health and environmental problems throughout their lifecycle, from production through to disposal, if they are not appropriately managed.

-- Undertakes environmental assessments of industrial and agricultural chemicals for the National Industrial Chemicals Notification and Assessment Scheme (NICNAS) and the Australian Pesticides and Veterinary Medicines Authority (APVMA);
+- Undertakes environmental risk assessments of industrial and agricultural chemicals for the National Industrial Chemicals Notification and Assessment Scheme (NICNAS) and the Australian Pesticides and Veterinary Medicines Authority (APVMA)

-- Cooperates in the development of international agreements for restricting the use, production, and emission or release of hazardous chemicals, or for the sharing of information about them; and
+- Cooperates in the development of international agreements for restricting the use, production, and emission or release of hazardous chemicals, or for sharing information about them

 - Gathers information about persistent organic pollutants (POPs) and develops strategies to reduce their use and environmental exposure, or eliminate them.

 In November 2008, the Council of Australian Governments (COAG) agreed to progress reforms in line with recommendations in the 2008 Productivity Commission Research Report on Chemicals and Plastics Regulation (available at www.pc.gov.au/inquiries/completed/chemicals-plastics/report).
-In this report, the Commission noted that there is currently no risk management decision-making body for chemicals in the environment sector and no formal policy oversight by environment ministers.
+In this report, the Commission noted that there is currently no risk management decision-making body for industrial chemicals in the environment sector and no formal policy oversight by Environment Ministers.
 This is in contrast to other sectors such as health, transport and occupational health and safety that have established frameworks for managing the risks associated with industrial chemicals.

-The key reform is the establishment of a framework for developing and implementing nationally-consistent standards to manage the environmental risks of industrial chemicals.
+The key reform is the establishment of a framework for developing and implementing a nationally-consistent approach to manage the environmental risks of industrial chemicals.
 The approach is outlined in the Decision RIS referred to above.

 - giving Australians greater confidence that potentially harmful high risk chemicals are subject to appropriate and consistent environmental controls across the nation;